 Or just looking…

-And I miss sitting on the huge rock just outside my house and looking over the valley, feeling on top of the world.
+And I miss sitting on the rock just outside my house and looking over the valley, feeling on top of the world.

 I miss France.
 What about you?